IDREsandbox/vsim/docs/canvas.md

 ### Live ToolBar

-The toolbar should change based on what is selected.
+The toolbar changes based on what is selected.

-Current:
-  border width
-  font
-  font size

-Optional, TODO:
-  bold, italic, underline, strikeout, alignment, colors, etc

-Signaling

-Fine grained?
-- sAllBorderWidthChanged()
-- sAllFontChanged()
-- sAllFontSizeChanged()
-- sAllStyleChanged()

-Loose grained?
-- sSelectionChanged()

-It doesn't really matter.
-I'm doing fine grained
+We do loosely grained signalling with CanvasControl::sAnyChange and lots of query functions CanvasControl::allBold() etc.

 ### Font previewing, Font size previewing, Border previewing